NishanthJKumar/NishanthJKumar.github.io/index.md

 If you're interested in learning more about me or reading some of my writing, check out my [resume](/misc_files/Nishanth_Resume.pdf), [blog](http://nishanthjkumar.com/blog/) or social links in the website footer.
 If you'd like to get in contact, check out [this page here](/contact-me/).

 ## Recent News
+* I'm giving an invited talk on "Inventing Plannable Abstractions from Demonstrations" at the [Brown University Robotics](http://robotics.cs.brown.edu/) group meeting!
 * Our paper on [inventing predicates for TAMP from demonstrations](https://arxiv.org/abs/2203.09634) will be presented as an Oral at AAAI 2023!
 Come check out the talk and poster + chat with my coauthors and I if you're attending!
 * An article I wrote about my path to MIT got published in the Tech Review Alumni Magazine!
 Check it out [here](https://www.technologyreview.com/2022/12/19/1064005/rerouting/).
 * I've started a part-time Research Internship at the [Boston Dynamics AI Institute](https://theaiinstitute.com/)!
-* New paper on learning action abstractions released!
+* New paper on learning symbolic operators for bilevel planning released!
 Check out the Arxiv version [here](https://arxiv.org/abs/2208.07737), and accompanying video [here](https://www.youtube.com/watch?v=FRb6nU5w0i0)!
-* Our work on [learning neurosymbolic abstractions for efficient and effective planning](https://arxiv.org/abs/2203.09634) will be a spotlight talk at [RLDM 2022](https://rldm.org/)!
-Come check out the poster and say hi if you're attending!
 * My proposal has been selected as a [Finalist for the 2022 Qualcomm Innovation Fellowship](https://www.qualcomm.com/research/university-relations/innovation-fellowship/2022-north-america) in North America!